Book A Demo

 Where Corsight acts as processor, requests must be directed to the relevant controller.

 Identity verification is conducted before responding to requests.
-Requests must include sufficient information to verify identity and enable location of records.
+Requests must include sufficient information to verify identity and enable the location of relevant records.

 12. Automated Decision-Making

 Corsight provides biometric matching technology but does not independently make legal or similarly significant decisions about individuals.
-Corsight’s technology is designed with human in the loop architecture.
-It is not designed nor structured for automated decision making.
+Corsight’s technology is designed with human-in-the-loop architecture.
+It is not designed or structured for fully automated decision-making.

 13. Complaints